50 Catching Fire Quotes With Page Numbers & Analysis

-Suzanne Collins’s Catching Fire, the second blaze in The Hunger Games trilogy, thrusts Katniss Everdeen back into the Capitol’s arena, where survival fuels rebellion.
+In Suzanne Collins’s Catching Fire, the second book in The Hunger Games trilogy, Katniss Everdeen is thrust back into the Capitol’s arena, where her survival fuels a rebellion she never intended to start.

 Rebellion: The Mockingjay’s Flame